MichaelDemone/GameJSON/README.md

 # Game JSON
-A fast lower-level JSON library for C#, particularly aimed at games.
+A fast no dependency JSON library for C#, particularly aimed at games.
 This was built to satisfy the need that most JSON libraries cannot be sped up enough to (de)serialize files in a sufficient amount of time without incurring a framerate drop.
 Currently only deserializes strings and serializes to strings.

 # Structure
 Comes in 2 parts